ftheeten/cetaf_metadata_api/README.md

 ## Requirements
 1. This API can keep an history with the differen versions of data, by presenting the most recent ones by default.
-2. The API can expose the different existing identifiers for collections and instutitons, and use them as resolver or query arguments :
+2. The API can expose the different existing identifiers for collections and institutions, and use them as resolver or query arguments :
    1. ROR
    2. GrSCiCOLL (GBIF)
    3. Grid